rohit-kumarp/testing1/PULL_REQUEST_TEMPLATE.md

 ## Does this pull request potentially affect one of the following parts:

-  - Does it depands on Properties changes
+  - Does it depands on Properties\DB changes
   - [ ] Yes
   - [ ] No
   - The basic testing is done.(basic feature testing)